Suggestions

 Validations

-4. The feedback is sent to the TechWolf API, using the Employee Skill Profile feedback endpoint and can be tracked with the source field as "tw-teams-bot".
-To retrieve these sources in an employee’s profile, use the query parameter &include=sources, which returns the Skill’s source_event with "event_type": "skill_profile_feedback" and "source": "tw-teams-bot".
+4. The feedback is sent to the TechWolf API, using the Employee Skill Profile feedback endpoint and can be tracked with the source field as "tw-<platform>-bot".
+To retrieve these sources in an employee’s profile, use the query parameter &include=sources, which returns the Skill’s source_event with "event_type": "skill_profile_feedback" and "source": "tw-<platform>-bot" with <platform> being teams or slack.

 Employee Skill Management Tab

-In addition to our Skill Assistant Bot:
+In addition to our Skill Assistant:

 We offer an interactive tab that enables employees to efficiently manage and track their skills.
 Within this tab, employees can: